mikmagni/PCR-GLOBWB-RF/README.md

 The python module is used to extract raw data into homogeneous .csv files.
 - Extraction of GRDC discharge, either daily or monthly (from .txt)
 - Extraction of PCR-GLOBWB upstream averaged parameters (from data/allpoints_catchAttr.csv into stationLatLon.csv)
 - Extraction of PCR-GLOBWB upstream averaged meteo input and state variables (from .netCDF).

 ## R module
-The R module follows the post-processing phases described in **manuscript**
+The R module follows the post-processing phases described in **manuscript**.
+The necessary packages are loaded at the beginning of each script and installed if missing using fun_0_loadLibrary.R

 ### 0_preprocess_grdc
 0. Upscales daily discharge to monthly, merges daily and monthly if a station has both, keeps upscaled daily if available at a timestep.